guilledipa/adventofcode/2023/day/3/README.md

 Of course, the actual engine schematic is much larger.

 What is the sum of all of the part numbers in the engine schematic?

+> Your puzzle answer was `520135`.

+That's the right answer!
+You are one gold star closer to restoring snow operations.